puconghan/Preparation-of-Augmented-Reality-with-OpenCV-and-Aruco/README.md

 	In terminal, navigate to the folder where Aruco was extracted to.
 	Type in the following:

-        # make a separate directory for building
+        //make a separate directory for building
         mkdir build
         cd build
 	cmake ..